FrontasticGmbH/components/README.md

-# Frontastic Next.js Starter
+# Store Launchpad for B2C Next.js Starter

-> :information_source: Full documentation can be found [Here](https://docs.frontastic.cloud/docs)
+> :information_source: Full documentation can be found [Here](https://docs.commercetools.com/docs/frontend)

-This is a Frontastic starter project that uses Next.js
+This is a commercetools Launchpad project that uses Next.js

 # Getting Started With Frontend: